Understand Human Learning Systems

 - Seemingly quick fixes like digital service design do not change the underlying causes.

-We now know, that the way we have designed the public sector today is failing us .
-Here in the UK it is failing us from an efficiency, a wider systemic and citizen outcome perspective.
-We need something new and Human Learning Systems is a proven group of thinking and examples that work.
+We now know, that the way we have designed the public sector today is driving increases in cost and demand .
+Here in the UK it is failing us from an efficiency, and citizen outcome perspective.
+We need something new and Human Learning Systems is a proven approach with robust examples that work.

 HLS is more than supporting communities.
 It is a shift in thinking.
 It gives us a path for public sector reform.

 We often view communities as places where public services and health need to do something - to provide support, to spend resources 'fixing'.
-The reality is that our communities, if we allow them to thrive, become places that create healing, that support, that allow for people to thrive.
+The reality is that our communities, if we allow them to thrive, become places that create healing, that support, that allow for people to build up their ability to stand on their feet.
 So when you look at case studies here and the work that we do, it is about bringing communities and the people within them back into a place that they could and should be.

-We have been working with these principles and approach now for over 20 years, having redesigned every type of local government service we have seen how Human Learning Systems works, and its impact is massive.
+We have been working with these principles and approach now for over 20 years, having redesigned every type of local government service.
+We have seen how Human Learning Systems works, its impact, and its ability to reduce cost and demand.

-We apply an implementation method and experience, to enable the bigger picture of change and transformation to occur.
+When we apply an implementation method and bring our experience, to enable the bigger picture of change and transformation to occur.
 We help by;

 - Each local authority service is different and needs different approaches.